tarr11/star/readme.md

-#Star.json#
+#Star#

 ## Overview ##
-Star.json is a convention based json based file format for storing bookmarks.
+Star is a convention based json based file format for storing bookmarks.
+You store your bookmarks in json files and put them whereever you want.

 ## Why? ##
 I need a bookmarking tool.
 I used to use Delicious.
 Mostly I just use Ctrl-D in Chrome.
 But all of this stuff is locked up proprietary data formats that I can't discover.